Skip to main content

 Large Geometry Ion Micro Probe Facility

-The Large Geometry Ion Microprobe (LGIM) Facility of the John de Laeter Centre, at Curtin University, WA, provides Australian and international scientists in academia, government, and industry, access to two high resolution ion microprobes, the CAMECA IMS 1300HR3 and the SHRIMP II.
-The Facility was established in 1992 with the purchase of the first commercially manufactured LGIM, the SHRIMP II ion microprobe, by a WA consortium comprised of Curtin University, the Geological Survey of WA and the University of WA.
+The Large Geometry Ion Microprobe (LGIM) Facility of the John de Laeter Centre, at Curtin University, WA, provides Australian and international scientists in academia, government, and industry access to two high resolution ion microprobes, the CAMECA IMS 1300HR3 and the SHRIMP II.
+The facility was established in 1992 with the purchase of the first commercially manufactured LGIM, the SHRIMP II ion microprobe, by a WA consortium comprised of Curtin University, the Geological Survey of WA and the University of WA.
 A second SHRIMP II was purchased in 2003.
 A CAMECA IMS 1300HR3, funded by NCRIS through AuScope, Curtin University and the WA State Government, was installed in 2022.
+A WITec alpha300R Confocal Raman Microscope was installed in 2024 with support from Curtin University.

-The CAMECA IMS 1300HR3 and SHRIMP II large geometry ion microprobes are mass spectrometers that allow in situ isotopic and trace element micro-analysis of complexly zoned minerals in grain mounts and thin section plugs, with a spatial resolution of <1 to 30 microns.
-Inorganic and biological minerals may have age zonation and internally complex isotopic patterns that require micro-analytical techniques to decipher their formation and subsequent evolution.
-Ultrahigh-precision isotope ratio analysis at the micron scale combined with high resolution textural observation is essential in modern science, as such data can provide fundamental new levels of understanding of geological, planetary, or biological samples and processes.
+The CAMECA IMS 1300HR3 and SHRIMP II large geometry ion microprobes are mass spectrometers that allow in situ isotopic and trace element microanalysis of complexly zoned minerals in grain mounts and thin section plugs.
+Inorganic and biological minerals may have age zonation and internally complex isotopic patterns at the micro- to nanometre scale that require high spatial resolution techniques to decipher their formation and subsequent evolution.
+Ultrahigh-precision isotope ratio analysis at the micrometre scale combined with high resolution textural observation is essential in modern science, as such data can reveal insights into fundamental planetary, geological, or biological processes that created and shaped these materials.

 LGIM technical background

-The CAMECA IMS 1300HR3 and SHRIMP II are secondary ion mass spectrometers that focus primary ions, both Cs+ and O-, that have been accelerated to high velocity, onto a target material.
+The CAMECA IMS 1300HR3 and SHRIMP II are secondary ion mass spectrometers that focus primary ions, mainly positive Cs and negative O-species, that have been accelerated to high velocity, onto a target material.
 The impact of the primary ions produces secondary ions that are then transported through the mass spectrometer and counted at the collector.
-By separating and counting isotopes of the same element that have different mass, it is possible to produce isotope ratios, that can be corrected for instrument bias, to obtain true isotope ratios.
-The focused primary ions produce a crater that is a few microns deep and that has sub-micron to 10’s of micron lateral resolution and this means SIMS analysis is minimally destructive.
-Thus, LGIM SIMS is the perfect technique for in-situ analysis of solids where sampling needs to be performed at small size, high sensitivity and low detection limits, when ultraprecise, accurate isotope ratios are required.
-In addition to individual spot analyses, SIMS can produce depth profiles and isotopes images.
+By separating and counting isotopes of the same element that have different mass, it is possible to produce isotope ratios, that after correction for instrument bias yield true isotope ratios.
+The focused primary ions produce a crater that is ~1 to 10’s of micrometres in width, and where chemical and isotopic changes can be traced at sub-micrometre depth resolution.
+This means that LG-SIMS analysis is minimally destructive, and thus perfect technique for in-situ investigation of solids where sampling needs to be performed at small size, high sensitivity and low detection limits, when ultraprecise, accurate isotope ratios are required.
+In addition to individual spot analyses, SIMS can produce depth profiles as well as 2D and 3D isotope distribution maps.

 LGIM Techniques